lisaro82/Arvato-Financial-Services/README.md

     Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?

 ### 1.3.
 Metrics

+An essential aspect of direct marketing is that the consumer response is measurable.

 ---------
 Metrics used to measure performance of a model or result are clearly defined.
 Metrics are justified based on the characteristics of the problem.